findyourcountryteam/Hyperstar-8-v4-Collimation/README.md

 5. Tighten rotator screws assembly -everything should now be tight with no play.
 6. Loosely snug/tighten the long push screws.

-## Adjust One Screw Set
+## Adjust One Push/Pull Screw Pair

-**To adjust one screw set:**
+**To adjust one pair of screws:**
 1. Loosen the short pull screw first (won't change positioning).
 2. Tighten the tall push screw to increase the gap by a very small increment.
 Use tiny 1/8th turns to adjust.
 3. Tighten short pull screw to lock position.
 4. Recenter the bright start in the FOV after the adjustment, and test the optical performance.
-5. If it didn't improve, undo the adjustment you just made, and try a different set of screws, always recentering the bright star in the FOV after each adjustment, before testing optics again.
+5. If it didn't improve, undo the adjustment you just made, and try a different pair of screws, always recentering the bright star in the FOV after each adjustment, before testing optics again.
 6. Repeat the previous two steps until the adjustment results in good performance.

 ## Undo the Adjustment